 In this guide, we’ll explore the best methods to automate your API testing process.
 The use of Application Programming Interfaces or APIs in creating software applications is a widespread practice in the global software developing community.

-This is mainly because APIs allow developers to efficiently and easily define how the separate software components of their applications communicate with each other in standardized language.
-As such, developers are free to focus on refining what makes their application unique and innovative, rather than having to code interfaces from scratch.
+This is mainly because APIs allow developers to efficiently and easily define how the separate software components of their applications communicate with each other in a standardized language.
+As such, developers can focus on refining what makes their application unique and innovative rather than coding interfaces from scratch.

 The Importance of API Testing